-- engaging in risky behavior, such as having impulsive sex, gambling with life savings, or going on big spending sprees
+- engaging in risky behavior, like having impulsive sex, gambling with life savings, or going on big spending sprees

-Like mania, depression can cause other symptoms as well, but here are seven of the key signs of depression from bipolar disorder:
+Like mania, depression can cause other symptoms as well, but here are 10 of the key signs of depression from bipolar disorder:

 - feeling sad or hopeless for long periods of time